shaik1002/biggitlabbomb/doc/api/members.md

 Removes a user from a group or project where the user has been explicitly assigned a role.

 The user needs to be a group member to qualify for removal.
-For example, if the user was added directly to a project in the group but not this group explicitly, you cannot use this API to remove them.
+For example, if the user was added directly to a project within the group but not this group explicitly, you cannot use this API to remove them.
 See [Remove a billable member from a group](#remove-a-billable-member-from-a-group) for an alternative approach.